-Despite facing significant challenges during the year from high inflationary costs, the Council's spending was within budget for the twenty-fifth successive year.
-The table on page 5 shows an under spend of $-\pounds0.506$ m occurred on the General Fund.
+Due to the unprecedented level of financial challenges faced during the year, the Council overspent in 2023/24 for the first time since being established as a Unitary Authority in 1998.
+The table on page 3 shows an overspend of $\pounds$ 1.225m occurred on the General Fund.
 The most significant variances from budget are explained in the sections below.